-Abstract:
+Summary:

-(a) The School Board of Leon County believes that a valuable element of education is the development of respect for all individuals, regardless of race, color, creed, religion, national origin, age, gender, marital status, sexual orientation or disability.
+(a) The School Board of Leon County believes that a valuable element of education is the development of respect for all individuals, regardless of sex (including transgender, gender nonconforming and gender identity), race, color, creed, religion, national origin, age, gender, pregnancy, marital status, sexual orientation, military status, or disability.
 In an effort to provide a safe, respectful educational and work environment, the Board prohibits any student, faculty or staff member, while on school property, from committing an act of discrimination or harassment that, under the circumstances, would tend to cause substantial disruption of the educational setting, school activity or working environment.
 Any student, faculty or staff member who engages in such an act will be subject to appropriate discipline.
-The Superintendent will implement a procedure for providing prompt and equitable resolution of complaints made by students, parents, employees and the general public alleging such discrimination.
+The Superintendent will implement a procedure for providing prompt and equitable resolution of complaints made by students, parents, employees, and the general public alleging such discrimination.

-(b) No person will on the basis of gender, marital status, sexual orientation, race, religion, national origin, age or disability be denied employment, receipt of services, access to or participation in school activities or programs if qualified to receive such services, or otherwise be discriminated against or placed in a hostile environment in any education program or activity including those receiving federal financial assistance, except as provided by law.

-(c) No student will be denied receipt of services, access to or participation in school activities or programs if qualified to receive such services or otherwise be discriminated against on the basis of either an existing or perceived disability or record of disability as defined by the Americans with Disabilities Act and other state and federal laws.

-(d) The Leon County School District, its employees, students or agents of the District or members of the School Board will not discriminate against a student, employee, parent or a member of the public in the receipt of services or participation in any program, activity or employment.
+- (b) No person will, on the basis of sex (including transgender, gender nonconforming and gender identity), gender, pregnancy, marital status, sexual orientation, race, religion, national origin, age, military status or disability, be denied employment, receipt of services, access to or participation in school activities or programs if qualified to receive such services, or otherwise be discriminated against or placed in a hostile environment in any education program or activity including those receiving federal financial assistance, except as provided by law. - (c) No student will be denied receipt of services, access to or participation in school activities or programs if qualified to receive such services or otherwise be discriminated against on the basis of either an existing or perceived disability or record of disability as defined by the Americans with Disabilities Act and other state and federal laws. - (d) The Leon County School District, its employees, students or agents of the District or members of the School Board will not discriminate against a student, employee, parent, or a member of the public in the receipt of services or participation in any program, activity or employment.
 Any person who discriminates against an individual or a group to exclude or deny the benefits of any education program or activity will be in violation of this policy.